Notes on a Scandal

 - Butt Monkey: Sheba, until she snaps.

 - Clingy Jealous Girl: Jennifer Dodd felt the need to file a restraining order against Barbara—who sent her fiance a funeral wreath.
+Additionally, Barbara acts quite jealous of anyone Sheba interacts with—from their very first lunch date, she's ticked off when Sheba invites a fellow teacher to join them.

 - Comically Missing the Point: A dark comedy version.
 When Sheba rants at Barbara for the trouble she's caused by revealing her affair with Steven, saying that she could get two years in prison.
 Barbara blithely and cheerfully declares, "They'll fly by!
 I'll visit you every week!
 We have so much life to live together!"
 It's lines like these that reveal just how delusional she is.